 As noted above, the Shareport takes a flash drive for use as a streaming storage device (always plug the drive into the Shareport prior to turning it on).
 To access the drive’s content, a free app (Shareport Mobile) available for both iOS/Android is first loaded into the mobile device.
 The app syncs with the Shareport and provides a number of content-related screens: a music screen accesses music; a movie screen brings up films; a photo screen displays still images.
 The images displayed at full resolution and at no time did I encounter any “glitches” in the video playback.
 The wireless technology in the Shareport pretty much blankets the area of any hotel room, but to make it work a bit harder I had a friend lend me his 3G iPhone (which uses “G”).
 With the app in place, I had no difficulty in acquiring a strong and stable signal for online access and content acquisition as had been the case before with my own iPhone.

-D-Link DIR-506L Shareport Go Mobile
+Review of D-Link DIR-506L Shareport Go Mobile

 What the Shareport Go Mobile Companion does is simple to understand, but more important is that it’s simple to use.
 The retail price (much less “street”) is quite acceptable for a product that provides the equivalent of a portable WiFi hotspot along with that of a direct wireless transmission system and router capabilities.
 True its usefulness can be considered highly compartmentalized, but if you’re a “mobile warrior” then the Shareport can be an important addition to your electronic travel necessitates.